MicrosoftDocs/azure-devops-docs/docs/organizations/settings/add-teams.md

 ## Prerequisites

 - If you don't have a project yet, [create one](../projects/create-project.md).
-- If you're not a Project Administrator, [get added as one](../../organizations/security/set-project-collection-level-permissions.md).
+- To add a team, you must be a member of the **Project Administrators** group.
+See [Change project-level permissions](../security/change-project-level-permissions.md).
 Only members of the Project Administrators group can add and delete teams.

 ## Add two feature teams